 "Dreams!" he protested quickly.
 "The girl I saw is as real as you are, Giles!
-And in terrible trouble-because, somehow, of Stephen
+And hi terrible trouble-because, somehow, of Stephen

-Orco and the Cometeers.
+Oreo and the Cometeers.
 I still believe we'll find her, if we ever reach the comet."